underlines/awesome-ml/llm-tools.md

 - [jan](https://github.com/janhq/jan) an open source alternative to ChatGPT that runs 100% offline on Windows, Intel/Apple Silicon Mac, Linux and Mobile
 - [open-interpreter](https://github.com/KillianLucas/open-interpreter) lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface in your terminal
 - [ClipboardConqueror](https://github.com/aseichter2007/ClipboardConqueror) a novel omnipresent copilot alternative designed to bring your very own LLM AI assistant to any text field
+- [Chat With RTX](https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/) by NVIDIA using Tensore Cores locally to run LLMs fast with a local RAG workflow

 ## Web GUIs